 I'm familiar with how ADHD shows up in this kind of work and factor that in.
 It's worth noting that this work requires real engagement between sessions, and the clients who get the most from it tend to be curious about themselves and committed to the process.

-The investment in your transformation through the 6-month private coaching program is $750/month, with an option to pay in full.
+The 6-month private coaching program is $500/month, with an option to pay in full.

 The headspace you've been spending on food and your body gets to become something else.
 That part is genuinely priceless.